juanfernandes/juanfernandes-uk/src/notes/weeknotes-13.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-title: 'Weeknotes #13'
+title: "Weeknotes #13"
-description: >-
-  This week started the handover process to my replacement at the Department for Education, as well as making a lot more progress to the prototype.
-Got a new contract lined up to start pretty much as soon as I finish my current one, which is a first and I have finally made nsome time to work on my own website.
+description: "This week started the handover process to my replacement at the Department for Education, as well as making a lot more progress to the prototype.
+Got a new contract lined up to start pretty much as soon as I finish my current one, which is a first and I have finally made nsome time to work on my own website."
 keywords:
   - weeknotes
   - interaction designer